mokshasoft/sel4-idris-manifest/README.md

 ## Get the Code!

-Run the following to get the code:
+Run the following commands to get the code:

         mkdir sel4-idris
         cd sel4-idris